How do “sinners” seeking spiritual guidance nail down the right religion?

 I had heard Dad and Mom talking about finding a religion to provide me with some kind of anchor or moral compass.
-I suppose my parents feared their seven-year-old was headed for a life of crime and deprivation.
+I suspect my parents feared their seven-year-old was headed for a life of crime and deprivation.

 There in Salt Lake City, Dad, tipsy, stumbled toward Temple Square in the center of the LDS community.
 It was a glorious evening with a cool desert breeze.
 Dad said it made him feel at ease with the world.

 Hundreds of curious visitors were listening to fascinating stories from all sorts of interesting Mormons in Temple Square.

 My father was in time to hear about the Miracle of the Seagulls.
 The story was told by a Mormon elder of about 30 dressed in suit and tie.
 Dad said the man glistened with confidence and compassion.

 This fellow explained that in 1848, when 4,000 Mormon pioneers had been in the Salt Lake Valley for a few years, hoards of insects devoured their crops.
 The pioneers called the insects Mormon Crickets and it looked like the little devils would eat everything that was growing.